Probate & Estate Administration Advice

 Probate is the legal process of administering someone's estate who has passed away.
 This involves dealing with any money, property and possessions they had at the time of their death.
 It also involves settling any outstanding debts, collecting money that's owed to the deceased person and dividing the estate amongst the respective beneficiaries (the people who are to inherit the estate).

-We offer a free consultation to help guide you through the probate process to help you understand what's involved.
-Here’s a bit more about it.
+If you require further information, you can benefit from our free initial consultation, which will guide you through the probate process to help you understand what's involved.

 What is probate?